 The process of seeking understanding and application of these objectives at all levels of the organization was a never-ending task.
-It involved matters of the heart as well as the head and was not susceptible to standard management techniques of implementation or measurement.
+It involved matters of the heart as well as the head and it was not susceptible to standard management techniques of implementation or measurement.
+While at times it was discouraging, it also was energizing as one realized the continuing potential for creativity, innovation, and growth as there was a focus on the development of the whole person.

-We found that the community of work could become fertile ground for raising the question of God and for the understanding and acceptance of His redeeming love in one's life.
+We found that the community of work can become fertile ground for raising the question of God and for an understanding and acceptance of His redeeming love in one's life.